-Steel Barrel Reconditioning (Open-Loop) 2.3
+2.3 Steel Barrel Reconditioning (Open-Loop)

-only any other us Open-top steel drums arriving to site undergo the same inspection protocol that is implemented for IBCs and must be as empty as practically possible.
+Open-top steel drums arriving to site undergo the same inspection protocol that is implemented for IBCs and must be as empty as practically possible.
 Labels are removed from the outside of the drum.
-To remove any residue, the lids are removed, and the drums are inverted and placed over a steel collection bund inside a drum oven which is heated allowing residuce by and flow into the bund.
+To remove any residue, the lids are removed, and the drums are inverted and placed over a steel collection bund inside a drum oven which is heated allowing residue to liquefy and flow into the bund.
 Collected residue is transferred to an IBC for storage prior to collection by Lehane Environmental for recovery.
 Lids are replaced onto the drums which are palletised for supply to a customer for re-use.